 After having visited White Sands National Monument and Mesquite Flats Sand Dunes at Death Valley, we thought we could handle hiking up the dunes at Great Sand Dunes National Park.
 Well.. the dunes were massive and we felt like passing out mid-hike.
 The Great Sand Dunes are the tallest in North America and you immediately feel small when you see them.

+Some of the dunes in the park are up to 750 feet tall!
 Just to give you an idea of perspective, those little tiny dots are people on their way up. #tinypeoplebigplaces

-1. Hike to the Highest Dune You Can!
+1. Hike the Highest Dune You Can!

 “High Dune” is on the first ridge, and contrary to how it looks, it’s not the tallest in the park but still takes quite some effort to ascend!
 It sits at 699 feet and takes roughly 2 hours round trip to hike.
 If you have the time and energy, Star Dune is another mile and a half away and is the tallest dune in North America at 750 feet from base to top.
 It takes roughly 5 hours round trip to get there.